Strictly hosts announce back-up results show plan after Nigel Harman’s shock exit

 She continued “We are as devastated as he is, but Nigel and Katya will be chatting to us later on in the show.

-Winkleman confirmed there will be “no public vote tonight and no eliminathion this wekend”, stating: “But the judges will still be scoring, and those scores will be carried over.”
+Winkleman confirmed there will be “no public vote tonight and no elimination this weekend”, stating: “But the judges will still be scoring, and those scores will be carried over.”

 Since news of Harman’s exit surfaced, many sent messages of well-wishes to the Casualty and ex-EastEnders actor, acknowledging that it must have been a serious injury for him to quit outright at such a late stage in the competition.